 - Students who do a semester or academic year abroad can have a more integrated experience and have more opportunities for in-depth and meaningful interactions with host country cultures and communities.

-- ALL MAJORS can study abroad with some advanced planning and communication with major advisors and the OCS.
+- ALL MAJORS can study abroad with some advanced planning and communication with major advisors and the CGE.

 - Many students see a summer abroad program as a compliment to a semester abroad (they are not mutually exclusive).